intel/softhsm-tokens/sgx/README.md

 ###

-See “SGX Token for SoftHSM Architecture and API Specification.docx” for information on what SoftHSM is, what is and how to build a Token library, and how to use the SGX Token library.
+See “SGX Token for SoftHSM Architecture and API Specification.pdf” for information on what SoftHSM is, what is and how to build a Token library, and how to use the SGX Token library.